SeReCo-Graduate-School/sereco-graduate-school.github.io/2023/summer-workshop.md

 ---
 # SeReCo Summer Workshop 2023

-## Call for Extended Abstracts (closed)
-We invite you to submit Extended Abstracts of your work for the Summer Workshop 2023 of the Doctoral College for Semantics, Reasoning and Coordination.
+We invite you to join the Summer Workshop 2023 of the Doctoral College for Semantics, Reasoning and Coordination.

 The Workshop will be hosted on 17th and 18th of July 2023 in Waischenfeld, Germany, and is open to all PhD students of the participating organizations: